zevv/bucklespring/README.md

 Nostalgia bucklespring keyboard sound
 =====================================

-This project emulates the sound of my old faithful IBM Model-M bucklespring keyboard while typing on my notebook, mainly for the purpose of annoying the hell out of my coworkers.
+This project emulates the sound of my old faithful IBM Model-M space saver bucklespring keyboard while typing on my notebook, mainly for the purpose of annoying the hell out of my coworkers.

 ![Model M](model-m.jpg)